-As of 28 March 2017, asylum applications can only be submitted in the transit zones, with the exception of those staying lawfully in the country.
-All asylum seekers, excluding unaccompanied children below the age of 14, have to stay at the transit zones for the whole duration of their asylum procedure.
-The asylum procedure in the transit zone is therefore a regular procedure and no longer a Border Procedure.
-Provisions regulating the border procedure are currently suspended in Hungary, due to the “state of crisis due to mass migration”.
+From 28 March 2017 until 26 May 2020, but in practice until March 2020, asylum applications could only be submitted in the transit zones, with the exception of those staying lawfully in the country.
+All asylum seekers, excluding unaccompanied children below the age of 14, had to stay at the transit zones for the whole duration of their asylum procedure.
+The asylum procedure in the transit zone was therefore a regular procedure and no longer a Border Procedure.
+Provisions regulating the border procedure are currently suspended in Hungary, due to the ‘state of crisis due to mass migration’.

 General (scope, time limits)

 The procedural deadline for issuing a decision on the merits is 60 days.
-The amendment of the Asylum Act that entered into force on 1 January 2018 provides that the head of the former IAO, and now NDGAP, may extend this administrative time limit on one occasion before its expiry, by a maximum of 21 days.
+The amendment to the Asylum Act that entered into force on 1 January 2018 provides that the head of the former IAO, and now NDGAP, may extend this administrative time limit once before its expiry, by a maximum of 21 days.
 The following shall not count towards the administrative time limit:

-In 2019, the HHC observed that time limits in in-merit cases were usually respected, however because of the above procedural steps that do not count into the 60 days deadline, the NDGAP issues the first decision in around 3 to 4 months.
+In 2019, as well as in 2020 the HHC observed that time limits in in-merit cases were usually respected, however because of the above procedural steps that do not count into the 60 days deadline, the NDGAP issues the first decision in around 3 to 4 months.
 Time to obtain COI, an opinion from other special authorities or any Dublin related procedural steps are excluded from the 60 days deadline.
-The cases of unaccompanied children that are supposed to be privileged under the law are also not always decided within the deadline.
+The cases of unaccompanied children that are supposed to be prioritised under the law are also not always decided within the deadline.
+In 2021, according to the HHC’s experience some cases were decided within time limits, but some cases took longer, even more than 6 months.
+In 2022, according to the HHC’s experience, procedures got longer due to the Ukrainian crisis and lack of additional capacity.
+NDGAP usually decided between 3 to 5 months, but in some cases it took even longer, more than 6 months.

 - Grant refugee status;